 Storyteller David E. Kelly (“Big Little Lies”) presents a series about private detectives Cassie Dewell and Cody Hoyt, who join forces with Cody’s estranged wife and ex-cop, Jenny Hoyt, to search for two sisters who have been kidnapped by a truck driver on a remote highway in Montana.
 When they discover that these are not the only girls who have disappeared in the area, they must race against the clock to stop the killer before another woman is taken.
 Based on the series of books by C.J.
 Box, the series stars Katheryn Winnick, Kylie Bunbury and Ryan Phillippe.
-This is my favourite “Star Original” launch title and has become regular viewing every week when a new episode drops onto Disney+.
+This is my favourite “Star Original” launch title and certainly a highlight of the new content that Star brings to Disney+.

 In this musical comedy, optimistic high school teacher Will Schuester tries to refuel his own passion while reinventing the high school’s glee club and challenging a group of outcasts to realize their star potential as they strive to outshine their singing competition while navigating the cruel halls of McKinley High.

 35) War Of The Worlds

 When astronomers detect a transmission from another galaxy, it is definitive proof of intelligent extra-terrestrial life.
 The world’s population waits for further contact with bated breath.
 They do not have to wait long.
 Within days, mankind is all but wiped out by a devastating attack; pockets of humanity are left in an eerily deserted world.
 As aliens hunt and kill those left alive, the survivors ask a burning question – who are these attackers and why are they hell-bent on our destruction?
 The second season will be coming to Disney+ over the summer.